 Others call it “Day-Of”, some call it “Month-Of”, but we just call it Wedding Coordination because your wedding day is important to us.
-We can start helping days, weeks, and even months before because it’s not just any other day.
-Sometimes you just need someone in the industry to be there when questions arise or when you need an unbiased opinion.

 On the day of your wedding , we ensure your plans are carried out smoothly and discretely, and we are there to handle any problems that may arise.
 We act as the liaison with the venue, vendors, hosts and guests in a process that starts in the last few months and weeks leading up to your event.